+Chapter 6.
 Creating a supplemental pack

 Supplemental packs can be created containing existing RPMs provided they meet the requirements given below.
 If standard packages that are not shipped in XenServer are to be included, these should be from the appropriate CentOS distribution that the XenServer dom0 is based upon.
 In XenServer 5.6 this is CentOS 5.4.
-In XenServer 5.6 Feature Pack 1, XenServer 5.6 Service Pack 2 and XenServer 6.0 this is CentOS 5.5.
+In XenServer 5.6 Feature Pack 1 and XenServer 5.6 Service Pack 2 this is CentOS 5.5, and in XenServer 6.0 it is CentOS 5.6.
 Alternatively, components can packaged as RPMs using a custom spec file.